kimbagira/pizzeria/README.md

 BDD
 behaviour
 you first go to the webpage, you read the whole page to know more about it, do what you are required to do.

+inputs examples

+size,crust,toppings,quantity

+outputs
+*a prompt to enter your location
+*an alert telling you that the delivery will be done and the charger to that